-- In order for your company name to be different than your own legal name, you have to register business name as the company's trading name.
+- If you need your company name to be different than your legal name, you must register the business name as the company's trading name.

-New businesses need to obtain an Australian Business Number (ABN) before they can register a national business name.
-More information on how to setup ABN, how to register business name in NSW and register their business can be found here.
+New businesses need to register for an Australian Business Number (ABN) before they can register a national business name.
+Find out more information on how to set up ABN and how to register a business name in NSW.

-What’s the difference between Trading Name and Business Name?
+What Is the Difference Between a Trading Name and a Business Name?

-There is no difference.
-Trading Name is an old term that refers to the same thing.
-The correct term to use is Business Name.
-Business Name is the legal title that your business operates under.
+There is no difference between a trading name and a business name.
+A trading name is an old term that refers to the same thing.
+The correct term to use is 'business name', which is the legal title that your business operates under.

-Some examples of when you need to register business name
+Here are some examples of when you would need to register a business name:

 - Bruce Adams owns a Bakery as a sole trader.
 His legal name is Bruce Adams and he wants his business to be known as Bruce’s Pies.